 Skip to main content

-The core of Cortex is an entity catalog.
-Every entity in your Cortex catalog is described by a YAML file called the Cortex Catalog Descriptor, also referred to as an entity's Cortex YAML (naturally stemming from cortex.yaml, which is filename that powers the GitOps approach!).
+Whether you use the UI or GitOps to manage entities, every entity in your Cortex catalogs is defined by a YAML file called the Cortex entity descriptor, also referred to as an entity's Cortex YAML (stemming from cortex.yaml, the name of the file that powers the GitOps approach.)

-Regardless of whether you're using GitOps or UI Editing, your catalog entities are backed by YAML files.
-Each file is a fully compliant OpenAPI 3 spec file, with our own Cortex-specific extensions that we've added.
+Each file is a fully compliant OpenAPI 3 spec file, with our own Cortex-specific extensions.

 You can still use Cortex if you don't use OpenAPI/Swagger!